Spatchler/ErosionIDE/README.md

 # ErosionIDE
-A little code editor project i am working on.
+A little code editor project I was working on.